a1dram/Telegram-Poll-Bot/README.md

-A telegram bot that sends a survey to the group once a day at a specified time
+A telegram bot that sends a poll to the group once a day at a specified time